|

 Taylor, directed questions to the Oregon Department of Corrections.
 "We

 don't comment on pending investigations," she said.
-Corrections
+Corrections officials

-charges include mail fraud, wire fraud, bribery, conspiracy,
+mail fraud, wire fraud, bribery, conspiracy, money

-money laundering and filing a false federal income tax return.
+laundering and filing a false federal income tax return.
 Court records

 indicate that two former Levin & Lawrence employees, who left the company